 Smaller dogs may be more tolerable for people with allergies because they can shed less dander than larger dogs.

-Frequent baths, regular grooming outside the house, and having easy-to-clean wood floors instead of allergen-trapping rugs may help.
+regular grooming outside the house, and having easy-to-clean wood floors instead of allergen-trapping rugs may help.

 "At the same time, you shouldn't deceive yourself that you can completely remove your exposure," says Dr. Sublett.

 Soft-Coated Wheaten Terrier

 This dog has a long silky coat and weighs about 30 to 40 pounds.

 One factor to keep in mind: Dogs with longer hair may pick up other allergens, such as pollen, when outdoors.